ablab/IsoQuant/README.md

     Input sequences represent full-length transcripts; both ends of the sequence are considered to be reliable.

 `--labels` or `-l`
-    Sets space-separated sample names.
-Make sure that the number of labels is equal to the number of samples.
+    Sets space-separated experiment names.
+Make sure that the number of labels is equal to the number of experiments.
 Input file names are used as labels if not set.

 `--read_group`
- Sets a way to group feature counts (e.g. by cell type or replicate).
+ Sets a way to group feature counts (e.g. by cell type).
 Available options are:
- * `file_name`: groups reads by their original file names (or file name aliases) within a sample.
+ * `file_name`: groups reads by their original file names (or file name aliases) within an experiment.
-This option makes sense when a sample contains multiple files (see `--bam_list` and `--fastq_list` options to learn more).
+This option makes sense when multiple files are provided.
-This option is designed for obtaining expression tables with a separate column for each file (replicate).
+This option is designed for obtaining expression tables with a separate column for each file.
+If multiple BAM/FASTQ files are provided and `--read_group` option is not set, IsoQuant will set `--read_group:file_name` by default.
  * `tag`: groups reads by BAM file read tag: set `tag:TAG`, where `TAG` is the desired tag name (e.g. `tag:RG` with use `RG` values as groups, `RG` will be used if unset);
  * `read_id`: groups reads by read name suffix: set `read_id:DELIM` where `DELIM` is the